 - · All participants must have equipment checked prior to shooting.
-Any equipment found to be unsafe will not be used. - Ages 8 years-old to 19 years-old are allowed to participate; however, if a young archer has shot and is deemed safe by the Archery Superintendents then they may be allowed to compete as well - · Classes are as follow: - o (Unsighted) no sights or release aids - o (Sighted) fixed pin sights with no release aid - o (Open) sights, release aid, stabilizers under 12" no magnification is allowed - · Closed toed shoes must be worn. - To participate at the fair events, an archer must attend a minimum of 3 practice sessions or have actively been participating in an active archery club and tested for safety prior to fair events. - · A hip quiver must be used during events. - If a participant does not agree with a scorer's score, they must ask to have another scorer to score that arrow before arrows are pulled.
-Once arrows have been removed from targets all scores are final. - · All scoring for events will be explained the day of competition. - A total score from all the archery events the week of the fair will determine the winners for each class and reserve and grand champions. - · Any person committing unsafe acts or not complying with the general rules of GCFFY will be asked to leave immediately. - · For more information, you may contact the Fair Office. - 518) Senior Archery (15-19) - 519) Intermediate Archery (12-14) - 520) Junior Archery (8-11) - 521) Peewee Archery (6-8)
+Any equipment found to be unsafe will not be used. - Ages 8 years-old to 19 years-old are allowed to participate; however, if a Peewee has shot and is deemed safe by the Archery Superintendents then they may be allowed to compete as well. - · Closed toed shoes must be worn. - To participate at the fair events, an archer must attend a minimum of 3 practice sessions.
+This will be strictly enforced.
+Archery practices start meeting the second Sunday in January at the Pine River Rec.
+Club. - · A hip quiver must be used during events. - If a participant does not agree with a scorer's score, they must ask to have another scorer to score that arrow before arrows are pulled.

+Once arrows have been removed from targets all scores are final. - All scoring for events will be explained the day of competition. - A total score from all the archery events the week of the fair will determine the winners for each class and Reserve and Grand Champions. - Any person committing unsafe acts or not complying with the general rules of GCFFY will be asked to leave immediately. - · For more information, you may contact the Fair Office. - 788) Senior Archery (15-19) - 789) Intermediate Archery (12-14) - 790) Junior Archery (8-11) - 791) Peewee Archery (6-8)